 How are distributions paid?

-Distributions are payable in one of two ways:
+Distributions are payable in one of three ways:

-1. You may elect to receive a check for the amount of the distribution.
+1. You may elect to receive a check/ACH for the amount of the distribution.

 2. You may elect Automatic Reinvestment of Distributions, which will generate the purchase of additional Fund shares.